sarvanand14/devops-assesment/README.md

         - exporter-prometheus-postgres-exporter

-After adding the exporter details upgrade the prometheus helm chart with the following command
+After adding the exporter details upgrade the prometheus helm chart with the following command my-release-postgresql                   Opaque               1      13h

       helm upgrade prometheus-test  prometheus-community/prometheus -f values.yaml

 We can now find  the postgres-exporter in the targets  section and we can also see the exporter in query when we check for "pg_exporter_scrapes_total"

 ![image](https://github.com/sarvanand14/devops-assesment/assets/142403605/f349d631-0518-41b9-91a5-53ecc3509696)

+The secrets for  the postgres can be found when we use the following commmand

+      kubectl get secrets
+      my-release-postgresql                   Opaque               1      13h